cboettig/ews-review/manuscript.md

 (Venn-diagram type figure showing the relationship between these)

 Regime shifts need not be critical transitions or bifurcations.
-They may be slow transitions between regimes, or they may occur rapidly.  *Rapid regime shifts* may be causes either by a rapid change in external conditions, or an endogenous stochastic event.
+They may be slow transitions between regimes, or they may occur rapidly.  *Rapid regime shifts* may be causes either by rapid change in external conditions, or an endogenous stochastic event, in addition to a critical transition.

-It is not simple to distinguish between rapid regime shifts caused by bifurcation, and those driven by other causes.
+Anticipating and mitigating the effect of rapid regime shifts in ecological systems is a major research and management goal [@NSF2009], and early warning signals (EWS) are an important tool.
+However, the theoretical basis of early warning signals apply only to a subset of critical transitions.

+Here we detail several ways in which the use of early warning signals generate both false positive and false negative errors.
+We outline the conditions under which we expect EWS to succeed, and the evidence needed to establish these conditions.
+Finally we examine recent developments in alternative approaches and extensions that may enable early detection of rapid regime shifts under different conditions.

-# Conditions for False Negatives
+# Reasons for False Negatives

 A rapid regime shift may occur with no early warning signal when: